ACM-Class-2016/probability-theory-lecture-notes/Lecture Notes/13/lecture-notes13.md

 Thus we can assume the $q$ of an even coin is $\frac{1}{2}$, leading to the profit to be 0.

-##### conclusion
+##### Conclusion

 Actually, there is an interesting fact that  in each single round, the gambler use such strategy can merely earn \$1, which also showes that the average loss is \$1 as well !
-If we stand in the point of expectation, it is like a random work in one dimension(not so serious and correct).
+If we replace the observation value with the expected value, it is like a random work in one dimension(although not so serious and correct, just an ideal).

 But through the conclusion of **Optional Stopping Theorem**, we can bring out the result that the gambler's fortune over time is a martingale, and the time $τ$ at which he decides to quit is a stopping time, and the theorem reveals that $E[X_τ]$ = $E[X_0]$.
 In other words, the gambler leaves with the same amount of money on average as when he started.

-If we consider the situation that the gambler possesses $n$ dollars and banker possesses $m$ dollars, we can discovery the $X_τ$ only can end in two possible value $0$  and $n + m$ , so we can resolve the possibility of the gambler's win is $\frac{n}{n + m}$, indicating that it grows linearly as the possession grows.
+If we consider the situation that the gambler possesses $n$ dollars and banker possesses $m$ dollars, and the game will end immediately when anyone of these two man has no money.
+We can discovery that $X_τ$ only can end in two possible value $0$  and $n + m$ , so we can resolve the possibility of the gambler's win is $\frac{n}{n + m}$, indicating that it grows linearly as the possession grows.

-### Review on the first section
+### Acknowledgement

 I intend to dedicate the first section to *Guo XiaoXu*, one of my most respectful senior students in our college.
 It is he who inspired me and gived me countless tutor in this problem.
 I'm also fairly glad to share the genious solution with others.